 Frequently Asked Questions

 USC Aiken accepts applications on a rolling basis throughout the year.
 It’s recommended for students in their final year of high school complete the application for admission during the fall to allow plenty of time to process the application.
-Once we have all pieces of your application of admissions (application, transcript, scores and fee), we will work diligently to determine your admissions status.
+Once we have all pieces of your application of admissions (application, transcript, and fee), we will work diligently to determine your admissions status.